 You can calculate your optimal calorie intake using Trifecta’s online resources.
 And if you want even more control over what you eat, you can build your own meals using the a la carte menu.

 You just need to call the customer support number and tell them you want to cancel your account.
-The team will be glad to help you with any other inquiries.
+Our guide shows you how in three easy steps.